vycoder/portfolio/src/blogs/2018/weird-javascript.md

 ```

 ### Objects
+Objects in Javascript is the same as what you expect from other languages.
+It's a container of primitives and other objects, which can be accessed by `.` or `[]`.
 The dot `.` operator and the computed member access `[]` have the same precedence and associativity.

 ```javascript
 var person = new Object();